HDG-Community/hdg-wiki-two/content/_index.md

 ### Can we get the nice stylized alerts we had on the old site?

-> [!NOTE]
+> [!IMPORTANT]
 > Useful information that users should know, even when skimming content.

-Well!
-We can use the baked-in ones (Note, Warning, Information) but not yet custom ones, seemingly!
+Well would you look at that!
+Let's try them all!

 > [!AFFINI]
-> This one is for information and I'm going to make it red!
+> This one is for the affini and I'm going to make it red!

-Aha!!
-So I CAN add custom quoteblocks!!
-Behold!
+Wow, so red!
+Look at that!

 >[!LORET]
 > I think that Sweet like Cocoa is pretty hot, actually